Action Research From the Ground Up

 The Scottish Islands will be the headlight communities for energy transition

 Orkney is internationally recognised for the wind and marine electricity supply that sometimes meet the demands, and sometimes exceeds local loads and exports to Scotland via subsea cable.
 This high penetration of intermittent generation means that Orkney can provide a large-scale lab for smart grid technologies and ideas from around the world.
 But electricity is only part of the energy transition.
 There are paradoxical “wicked problems” throughout all of the energy supply, market, policy and end-use systems.
 A problem is wicked because it is successful in several respects, but it is also causing harm and it is unsustainable.
 For example, diesel powered cruise ships provide luxurious holidays for tourists and transport visitors to the islands where they may purchase local goods and services.
 However fossil fuel is unsustainable and the pollution and scale of tourist surges harm local ecosystems.
 Decision makers need honest, transparent and rigorous analysis about how best to transition current systems to achieve local objectives, global targets for 80% fossil fuel reduction, and long term community prosperity.
 The wicked problems arise in the local and system-wide projects of carbon downshift.

-Difficult Decisions and Choices: Energy transition will rely on a range of decisions made by actors other than energy suppliers.
-Government at all levels, industry, organizations, communities and individual households all need accurate and relevant information.
+Energy transition will rely on a range of decisions made by actors other than energy suppliers.
+Government at all levels, industry, organisations, communities and individual households all need accurate and relevant information.
 All of the options require trade-offs.
 The investments and benefits needed for energy transition do not fit our expected models.
 The ICNZ will use ground-up participatory exploration and engineering-informed way-finding through the complex possibility space to comprehend the opportunity space for the next confident steps.
 This will enable understanding, discussion and acceptance of sober, rational and fruitful decisions.

 The Interdisciplinary Transition Innovation, Management and Engineering (InTIME) Methodology